Kaylee Bryson: ARCA

 In 2025, Bryson made her stock car racing debut in the ARCA Menards Series West race at Sonoma Raceway, driving the No. 17 Chevrolet for Cook Racing Technologies.
-Bryson finished 14th after battling electrical issues throughout the event.
-In August, she made her national stock car debut in the ARCA Menards Series at Madison International Speedway.
+Bryson finished fourteenth after battling electrical issues throughout the event.
+In August, she made her national stock car debut in the ARCA Menards Series at Madison International Speedway, where she finished in eighth place.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)